ilikepi/chruby-bundler-bin/README.md

 # chruby-bundler-bin

-Plugin for [chruby](https://github.com/postmodern/chruby) for automatically adding Bundler.bin_path to `PATH`.
+Addon for [chruby](https://github.com/postmodern/chruby) for automatically adding Bundler.bin_path to `PATH`.

 The primary goal of this script is to add each entry in Bundler.bin_path entry